chuongnguyen26/EDA_Project-1/resources.md

 # 1. Introduction 👋

 Hey y'all!
-I'm Vincent a 2nd year at 6th college studying Computer Science with a heavy interest in AI.
-Below I've provided some resources and advice.
-These lists are non-comprehensive.
-But for now, they are great starting points if you want to learn more on your own or for your project!
+I'm Chuong Nguyen a 1st year at Marshall college studying Computer Science with a passion for ML.
+I've included some of the resources down below that I have used over the course of this project.
+Feel free to check them out.

 # 2. Resources 📘

-📌 __Note__: The following list is not comprehensive and are only suited for machine learning.

-Deep Learning:

 - [Kaggle Dataset](https://www.kaggle.com/datasets/vagnerbessa/average-car-prices-bazil) used in this project for EDA analysis.